HELOC Loans

 Total cost comparison

 The interest saving from gradual draws needs to be weighed against the higher upfront fees.
 On smaller facilities, fees can erode or exceed the draw-timing saving entirely.
-The most reliable comparison is total cost over the full term, including all fees and interest.
 The HELOC vs lump sum comparator models this for any amount.

-UK vs US HELOCs: why the advice you read online may not apply
+UK vs US HELOCs: why online advice may not apply

 Most HELOC content online is written for the US market, where HELOCs are a mainstream product available from most high-street banks.
 The UK market is fundamentally different in several important respects.
 Applying US assumptions to a UK HELOC decision can lead to costly errors.